Conflicting Terms in a Contract: Everything You Need to Know

 While it may not always be possible to avoid issues of conflicting terms in a contract, by taking the right steps, you can ensure that those times are the exception and not the rule.

 If you need help with conflicting terms in a contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.